mmicire/nyt2png/README.md

 ```
 nginx -t
 ```
-Seeing no problems, reload nginx
+If you see no errors, reload nginx
 ```
 service nginx reload
 ```